CS231n • Convolutional Neural Networks

 -

-One-Stage Detectors: Models like YOLO (You Only Look Once) and SSD (Single Shot Multibox Detector) directly predict bounding boxes and class labels in a single pass, making them suitable for real-time applications.
+One-Stage Detectors: Models like YOLO (You Only Look Once) and SSD (Single Shot Multibox Detector) perform detection in a single pass, enabling real-time applications.

 Semantic and Instance Segmentation